New council housing developments

 Creswell Road and former Clase District Housing Office

 The office building has now been demolished.
 Ground surveys have been completed and design options are being drawn up with a number of ideas being developed.

 Heol Dynys, Ravenhill

-This site has been identified for potential development of approximately 20 properties.
-Ground works are on-going to prepare the land prior to a planning application being submitted.
+This site has been identified for potential development of approximately 22 properties which includes 1-, 2- and 3-bedroom houses and bungalows.
+Ground works have been undertaken to prepare the land, and a pre-application consultation has been undertaken prior to a full planning application being submitted.